besscampbell/FindAndReplace/README.md

 # Find And Replace

 #### This is a console application written in the C# language and the .NET framework.
-It takes a users word and gives it a Scrabble point value, 12/10/2020
+It takes in a sentence and then replaces a word, 12/10/2020

 #### By **_Austin Schrader & Bess Campbell_**

 ## Description

-We got to practice using C# and .NET where the user inputs words into the console and the program returns the Scrabble word score.
-It does not account for any multipliers you might hit on the game board.
+We got to practice using C# and .NET where the application takes a sentence and replaces a word in that sentence with another word.

 ## Setup/Installation Requirements